Frontend interview preparation platform

 • Includes 5 frontend system design scenarios for architecture tradeoffs.

-See your CV through an ATS-style scan.
+When the reps are done, scan your CV through an ATS-style check.

 CV Linter preview